ctoec/data-visualization/README.md

   is provided in `ece_data/config_template.ini`.
   - _ECE Assumptions_
     - Family income determination should be the most recent entry by determination date for the family that is not deleted
     - For foster children, income should be set to 0 and family size should be 1.
-    - The queries are made on temporal tables that return data as if the query was run against the database at the end of the given reporting period.
-Changes since that time will not be reflected in the results.
-      - For backfilling data this approach does not work because data wasn't in the DB for some of these periods.
-March 8th will be the date that is used in this case since it was the first deadline for data submission.
   - C4K data is not included
   - Capacity data is pulled directly from the funding space table and only includes CDC and SS data.
 School Readiness data is unreliable and Head Start doesn't have defined spaces.